Stir-up Sunday recipe ideas

 This is a twist on the classic Christmas pud, served with its own silky chocolate sauce.
 The recipe has been created using cup measurements, so it's great for beginners or young chefs.
 Planning on making extra as a gift?
 Wrap the pudding in a festive tea towel tied with string or ribbon, then write the instructions for the sauce on a pretty tag.
 You can make the pudding up to two months before eating.

-A good mix of trend and tradition, this is one of the easiest Christmas cakes we’ve created thanks to a virtual all-in-one method.
-Again, the whole thing is measured in cups, so it's a great one for the kids to get involved with making, too.
+A good mix of trend and tradition, this is one of the easiest Christmas cakes we’ve created thanks to a virtually all-in-one method.
+Again, the whole thing is measured in cups, so it's a great one for the kids to get involved in making.
 The results will leave your Christmas dinner guests feeling giddy!

 Mincemeat for mince pies

-Mince pies are great to have in the house throughout the holiday season and they're easily whipped up if you make the mincemeat ahead of time.
-We have boozy mincemeat, a traditional mincemeat recipe and even tropical mincemeat.
-When it comes time to bake, how about a custard and crumble topping...?
+Mince pies are great to have in the house throughout the holiday season, and they're easily whipped up if you make the mincemeat ahead of time.
+We have easy mincemeat, boozy mincemeat, a traditional mincemeat recipe and even tropical mincemeat.
+When it comes time to bake, how about a custard and crumble topping?

 More than just puddings…

-If you want to feel super smug come the holiday season, don’t just stop at the Christmas puddings.
-You can make everything ahead of time from roast potatoes to Yorkshire puddings, sauces and stuffing – just pop them in the freezer until the big day.
-It’s quite literally Christmas on ice…
+If you want to feel super-smug come the holiday season, don’t just stop at the Christmas puddings.
+You can make everything ahead of time, from roast potatoes and Yorkshire puddings, to sauces and stuffing – just pop them in the freezer until the big day.
+It’s quite literally Christmas on ice.

 See our Stir-up Sunday recipe collection for more ideas.

 Our easiest ever Christmas cake recipes

 How to steam a pudding